 Much of the employment in Kenya is called “casual” and is referred to as the informal economy.
 The alternative is the formal economy, or what we would typically know in the U.S. Since there aren’t enough job opportunities in the formal Kenyan economy, people must create their own employment to survive.
 Most families of students in our program support themselves through casual labor.
 At the low end, this means cooking food in the slums, running a small kiosk selling various items, or doing day construction labor.
 For those who have an education, casual labor may be as a contract position or temporary work, and increasingly, working in the gig economy.

 We currently assist our students in getting jobs by developing guidance plans with each student to help them identify realistic career choices based on their personalities and grades.
 They soon learn the importance of working hard in the subjects related to their career choices.

 In secondary school, we conduct a Life Skills Program to teach students general self-awareness and self-management skills and provide information specifically related to career development.
 Students take personality and strengths assessment tests, prepare resumes and practice interviewing skills.

 Once they are in post-secondary school, we assist them with finding attachments (which is like an unpaid college internship in the U.S.) as part of their coursework.
 Those who have finished their post-secondary studies may enter a paid internship to get relevant work experience.
 We also help graduates secure an entry-level job.
 Sometimes that is through an opportunity at Ngong Road Children’s Foundation, or our wholly-owned subsidiary (Karibu Loo), where they work as Sales and Operations Associates.
-We also tap board members, partner organizations, other alumni and other external resources/networks to help graduates find employment.
+We also tap board members, partner organizations, other alumni, and other external resources/networks to help graduates find employment.
 Additionally, we have alumni initiatives like the Techmates program, which trains graduates in digital skills like programming and digital marketing to improve their employability in the job market.
 The other alumni training programs include sales academy and apprenticeship.